ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 [STRATEGIES](https://refactoring.guru/design-patterns/strategy) used by
 the builder to compose the test harness.

+### Other tools

+The test harness also provides tools like:

+- an utility class to connect to the [ska-k8s-config-exporter](https://gitlab.com/ska-telescope/ska-k8s-config-exporter) service and get the versions of the Tango devices running in the Kubernetes namespace where the devices are deployed.

 ## How to use and extend this harness

 At the moment (September 2024) this harness has no well-defined